siralomarahmed/100DaysOfCode/log-ruby.md

 ## Ruby

+Released in 1995 by Yukihiro Matsumoto anslo known as ("Matz")

+Ruby is a:
+1. high-level programming language
+2. an interpreted language
+3. Object-orianted programming language
+4. Open-source
+5. Ruby on Rails backend

 Main Commitment

 I will code in **Ruby** programming language for at least an hour every day for the next 100 days.